Comprehensive vs. collision insurance

 If you get in an accident, collision insurance is what helps cover the cost of repairing or replacing your vehicle.
 Covered accidents might include rolling your vehicle, driving into a tree or hitting other cars.

-Collision insurance may also help cover this cost if another car hits you but the driver doesn’t have enough insurance coverage to pay for your repairs.
-This is one reason why even safe drivers include this in their insurance plans.
+Collision insurance may also help cover the cost if another car hits you but the driver doesn’t have enough insurance to pay for your repairs.
+This is one reason this coverage is popular among drivers.

 What does collision insurance not cover?